Recipes & Ideas· Updated 12 min read

 Our nutrition team combines AI expertise with evidence-based dietary science to create practical meal planning guides for busy families.

-It's 5:45 PM.
-You're standing in front of the open fridge, staring.
-There's half a block of cheese, some eggs, a sad bag of spinach, and condiments.
+It’s 5:45 PM and you don’t know what to cook when you don’t know what sounds good.
+You’re standing in front of the open fridge, staring at half a block of cheese, some eggs, a sad bag of spinach, and condiments.
 Your brain is blank.
 Your stomach is not.
 You pick up your phone, open a delivery app, see the $40 minimum plus fees, and put it back down.
-This is the "what to cook when you don't know what to make" moment — and nearly everyone hits it multiple times a week.
+Nearly everyone hits this "what to make for dinner tonight" moment multiple times a week.

 Here’s the thing: this isn’t a failure of cooking skill.
 It’s a failure of planning — what psychologists call decision fatigue, the mental drain of making too many choices in a day.
 But you’re not here for a lecture — you’re here because you’re hungry right now.
 So let’s fix tonight first.

 Below are 15 easy dinner ideas sorted by what you probably already have — simple dinner recipes you can pull off even when your brain is fried.
-Scan the tier that matches your kitchen situation, pick one, and have quick meals tonight in 30 minutes or less.
-Then — at the bottom — we'll cover the one move that makes this moment stop happening entirely.
+Scan the tier that matches your kitchen situation, pick one, and have dinner tonight in 30 minutes or less.
+Then — at the bottom — we’ll cover the one move that makes this moment stop happening entirely.

 Quick Dinner Ideas: The "I Have Almost Nothing" Tier